vernisaz/simtotp/dep crates/README.md

 ....
 ```

-Paths may need to be corrected in the script in a case of a different directories structure.
+Paths may need to be corrected in the script in the case of a different directories structure.